coveo/source.coveo.com/_posts/2023-04-11-temporary-privileges.md

 ![]({{ site.baseurl }}/images/2023-04-11-temporary-privileges/uam_temp_access_catalog.png)

 In this UI, the employee can select the problematic resource, chose an expiration date for the temporary access (within a given range), input a reason for the request.
 After the request is validated against the matrix and other systems, the access management system grants the access using the strongDM API.
-The employee can fix the issue, the employee doesn't have to wait for a long approbation process or send a Pager Duty alert to another colleague or manager.
+The employee can fix the issue, the employee doesn't have to wait for a long approbation process or page another colleague or manager.

 ## Tech stack